 About Gabriel Vicéns

-Gabriel Vicéns (1988) has quickly become a respected figure in the Puerto Rican jazz scene.
-He attended the Music Conservatory of Puerto Rico and graduated Summa Cum Laude as the first jazz guitarist.
-In 2012, he completed his first solo album, Point In Time, which featured jazz legend Eddie Gómez, who describes Vicéns as a creative musician that displays a new vision on the guitar, and tenor saxophonist David Sánchez, and was critically acclaimed in multiple local and international magazines.
-He has recorded and played on stage with renowned musicians like Eddie Gómez, David Sánchez, Alex Sipiagin, Miguel Zenón, Luis Perdomo, Paoli Mejías, John Benítez and Henry Cole.
+Gabriel Vicéns has quickly become a respected figure in the jazz scene.
+He attended the Music Conservatory of Puerto Rico and graduated Summa Cum Laude as their first jazz guitarist.
+In 2012, he completed his first solo album, Point In Time, featuring jazz legend Eddie Gómez, who describes Vicéns as "a creative musician that displays a new vision on the guitar," and was critically acclaimed in multiple international magazines.

 "Guitarist-composer Gabriel Vicéns, a leading light of Puerto